theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 cover_image: https://raw.githubusercontent.com/theblackcat102/theblackcat102.github.io/master/images/cpu_meme.png
 ---

-CPU design is complex as shit in today world and looks nothing like what I learned in computing architecture back when I was in school.
+CPU design is pretty complex in modern world (M1, Intel big little, AMD chiplet) and looks nothing like what I learned in computing architecture back when I was young.
 In the past few months I read some good articles and wanted to write some of my understanding down.

 Also note that I am not a CPU architect designer, nor do I work in related industry.
 I am just a random dude who happens to assemble a dozen of workstations, servers and spent a lot of time watching Youtube CPU reviews.